jessimk/SklearncomPYre/README.md

   - Dictionary of ML classifiers,  format ->  ` dict{ key: char, value: ML model }` where
                 - key : is the name of the classifier such as 'SVM','RandomForest','LogisticRegression'
-                - value : LogisticRegression(), RandomForest()
+                - value : SVC(), LogisticRegression(), RandomForest()
 	- X set, type: `Array-like `
 	- Y set, type: `Array-like`

   __Outputs:__<br>

-  - dataframe of training and test scores sorted by test score in descending order and the variance.
+  - dataframe of time taken for the fit and predict for each classifier or regressor input.

 __Function 3 :__

 - `split()`

-  The function splits the training input samples* `X`, and target values `y` (class labels in classification, real numbers in regression) into train, test and validation sets according to specified ratios.
+  The function splits the training input samples `X`, and target values `y` (class labels in classification, real numbers in regression) into train, test and validation sets according to specified proportions.

-    Outputs four `X` dataframes, one each for training, validation, test, and combined training and validation and four y arrays. <br>
+    Outputs four array like training, validation, test, and combined training and validation sets and four y arrays. <br>

     __Inputs:__
     - X set, type: `Array like `